 - Whether the individual raises normal business-related questions during the purchase or sale of real estate.

-Making a decision as to whether an individual may be mentally incompetent requires guidance from an experienced professional.
+In conclusion, making a decision as to whether an individual may be mentally incompetent requires guidance from an experienced professional.
 We encourage you to listen to Attorney Grossman’s entire interview on KFI AM 640 for more valuable information on this topic.
 Find us on Facebook for a link to the broadcast!

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307